MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

 # Configuring power management

 This topic describes how to configure power management capabilities in a NetAdapterCx client driver.
-Because any NetAdapterCx client driver is a WDF driver, much of the power management implementation is the same as any other WDF driver, and then there are some additional power configurations specific to networking that your driver can support.
+Because any NetAdapterCx client driver is also a WDF driver, much of its power management implementation is the same as any other WDF driver, and then there are some additional networking specific power configurations that your driver need to support.

 A typical networking device supports 3 common power managment features: